Brannigan, Begin Again: Reception

-In 2006, IGN.com ranked this episode as number five in their list of the "Top 25 Futurama episodes".
+In 2006, IGN ranked this episode as number five in their list of the "Top 25 Futurama episodes".
 The episode ranked highly in large part due to the character of Zapp Brannigan, particularly the Midnight Cowboy parody with Kif and Brannigan as Dustin Hoffman and Jon Voight, respectively.
 In the site's 2019 reranking, several years after the show's first revival finished, "Brannigan Begin Again" only dropped to sixth.
 A review on 411mania also noted that the return of Brannigan was a highpoint of the episode and gave it an overall rating of 8.0/10 or "very good".
 In Doug Pratt's DVD Pratt noted that the episode combined the series' science fiction setting with good character humor.
 Zack Handlen of The A.V.
 Club gave the episode a B+, stating, "'Brannigan Begin Again' has some great gags, including what might be the lines from the series I quote most often.
 As oddly tensionless as the plot is, there’s still enough spine to hold up some solid scenes, and Zapp remains reliably entertaining asshole.
 DOOP never becomes quite as important as it sounds like it should, but it counts as world-building, and the visit to the planet with extra-heavy gravity allows the opportunity for some excellent science-based humor."